gabotronix/underpass-docs/wireguard.md

 #### Wireguard Usage and Configuration:

+_Note: On CentOS 7, the server needs to be rebooted so that the Wireguard kernel modules can be loaded properly._

 By default, Wireguard is configured to have 1 peer that can be used by multiple users and devices at the same time.
 If you wish to configure more than one peer, edit `WIREGUARD_PEERS=1` from `/opt/underpass/.env` and change the number as desired.
 Recreate the container afterwards:
 ```
 cd /opt/underpass